judax/OculusMobileSDKHeadTracking/README.md

 Also copy the whole `build/armeabi-v7a` folder to your projects `libs` older.

 2. Use the library inside your code.
 The API is the simplest possible but some steps needs to be followed.
-  1. Create an `OculudMobileSDKHeadTracking` instance.
+  1. Create an `OculusMobileSDKHeadTracking` instance.
   2. Call the `start` method of the instance passing a reference to the Activity that will include the
   3. Call the `getView` method of the instance to get a view that needs to be added somehow in the view hierarchy of your app.
   4. Call the `resume`, `pause` and `stop` methods of the instance in the corresponding `onResume`, `onPause` and `onDestroy` of the Activity.